Malcolm Sayer: Career at Jaguar

 His prime concern was that a car body 'worked' both aerodynamically and visually.
 Some of his particular contributions were the introduction of slide rule and seven-figure log tables to work out formulae he invented for drawing curves, work which is now undertaken by complex Computer Aided Design software.

-Sayer's first aero contribution for a sports racing Jaguar was successful and the C-Type won Le Mans in 1951 and 1953.
+Sayer's first contribution for a sports racing Jaguar was successful and the C-Type won Le Mans in 1951 and 1953.
 (Sayer's 1952 long tail with lower frontal nose was not successful) He was responsible for the general layout, body and frame of the C-Type,.
 The C-Type has been lauded for its beauty and is still considered one of the world's most desirable car models.

 To surpass the C-Type, Sayer worked on development of the D-Type Jaguar, initially using 1/8th scale windtunnel models tested in Loughborough and then on to full-size car tests at RAE Farnborough.
-The new to racing body alloy tub monocoque structure, was designed by Heynes and the engineering team of Knight Jones Emmerson Bailey who designed and developed the full car which was one of the most successful racing cars of all time, winning Le Mans in 1955, 1956 and 1957.
+The D-Type was one of the most successful racing cars of all time, winning Le Mans in 1955, 1956 and 1957.
 On the Mulsanne Straight, D-Type could achieve a speed of 192.4 mph.

 Following the success of the D-Type, work began on one of the 'bridge' cars between D- and E-type.
 Later dubbed 'E1A' (the 'A' for the aluminium construct), Bill Heynes drew up specification, and during 1956 Sayer drew up first design concepts.
 First running in May 1957, E1A was used for extensive testing of other facets of the car including steering, brakes and suspension, and unusually was shown to a journalist and used on public roads.
 Scrapped in late 1959, E1A led to the next project (dubbed E2A).
 Initially not of much interest to Lyons, he warmed to E1A and work on 'E2A' commenced, the project led by Heynes and designed by Sayer which further showed Sayer's design bloodline from C-Type to E-Type.